newtontechnologies/misc-hiring1/README.md

    - Job Name
    - Current Status (e.g., "In Progress", "Completed", "Failed")
    - Progress Percentage (0-100%)
 3. When a job is completed, it should remain in the list for 5 seconds and then disappear.
-If a job fails, it should remain in the list indefinitely.
 4. Use the provided HTML/CSS in the `client` folder as a starting point for your React components.
 5. You can modify the HTML/CSS as needed, but the core functionality should remain intact.
 6. Ensure the application is built using: